fronto/package_challenge/README.md

 Admittedly there are further optimizations that are still possible.
 For example calculating the weight and cost as part and parcel of the recursive generation of combinations of items, would be a way of reducing and re-using computations.
-I did not do this because I felt that given the size if the inputs, the efficiency gains would be marginal and it would introduce substantially more complexity to the algorithm, making the code more difficult to understand and more difficult to test.
+Perhaps this is necessary for larger input sets?
+All combinations will still have to be computed, but doing it "on the fly" as part of generating the combinations should provide oportunities for re-use.
+Please let me know if you want me to introduce this...

 Generally I do not comment my code that much, as I believe one should only comment what the code cannot say.
 For the most part I try to use meaningful variable, method and class names.